 The SEBI's recent decision to allow direct listings was not unanimous.
 Two commissioners released a statement sharing their belief that eliminating underwriters from the IPO process removes a layer of due diligence.
 This will help to protect investors' interests.
 Proceed with caution if you plan to purchase shares through a direct listing.

-A Reverse Merger is a transaction in which a private company goes public by means of merging with or being acquired by a company that's already public.
+A Reverse Merger is a transaction in which a private company goes public using merging with or being acquired by a company that's already public.
 In a reverse merger, the acquiring company is usually a shell company or a Special Purpose Acquisition Company (SPAC).
+While the mechanism has existed for many years, it has recently gained popularity.
+Some market participants believe it offers more certainty for pricing and control over deal terms than a traditional IPO.

 A SPAC is a company that goes public without actual business operations or selling products.
 Instead, the company issues an IPO and then uses the capital raised in the IPO.
 Then, the company merges with or acquires an existing private company.
 After the merger, the private company's leadership takes over.
 Also, the new firm continues to operate the business of the previously private company.
 An example of this is a sports-betting company DraftKings merged with a public SPAC Diamond Eagle Acquisition Corp.
 After the Merger, the shares began trading on the Nasdaq Stock Market in April 2020.